vinhky123/TimeStar/README.md

 # TimeStar: Time Series Forecasting with Time-based Attention and Refinement

-TimeStar is an innovative time series forecasting framework that introduces a novel approach combining time-based attention mechanisms with refinement techniques.
+TimeStar is an innovative time series forecasting model that I introduce for my graduation thesis.
 This project represents a significant advancement in time series prediction, offering both high accuracy and interpretability.

 ## 🌟 Key Features